This post may contain affiliate links. Please read our disclosure policy.

 These photos and instructions help you visualize how make homemade butter pecan syrup.
 See the recipe card below for ingredient amounts and full recipe instructions.

-1. Toast the Pecans: Place a 1-quart saucepan over medium heat.
-To test if it’s hot enough, flick a few drops of water into the pan, if they sizzle and evaporate right away, it’s ready.
-Add the pecans and cook for 2 to 3 minutes, stirring often, until they’re lightly browned.
-Transfer the pecans to a plate and let the pan cool for a few minutes before continuing.
+1. Toast the Pecans: Grab a 1-quart saucepan and set it over medium heat.
+To check if it’s hot enough, just flick a few drops of water into the pan; if they sizzle and disappear quickly, you’re good to go.
+Toss in the pecans and cook them for about 2 to 3 minutes, stirring frequently until they’re a nice golden brown.
+Once done, transfer the pecans to a plate and let the pan cool for a few minutes before moving on.

 pecans toasting in a pan.

-1. Combine Ingredients: Once the pan has cooled slightly, add the brown sugar, water, and maple syrup.
-Stir to mix everything together.
+1. Combine Ingredients: After the pan has cooled a bit, add in the brown sugar, water, and maple syrup.
+Give it a good stir to combine everything.

-2. Dissolve the Sugar: Place the saucepan over medium heat and bring the mixture to a boil, stirring until the sugar has completely dissolved.
+2. Dissolve the Sugar: Place the saucepan back on medium heat and bring the mixture to a boil, stirring until the sugar has completely dissolved.

 homemade butter pecan syrup simmering in a small pot.

-1. Add Pecans: Chop the toasted pecans and stir them into the saucepan.
+1. Add Pecans: Chop up those toasted pecans and mix them into the saucepan.

-2. Simmer the Syrup: Turn the heat down to low and let the syrup simmer gently for about 5 minutes, stirring occasionally.
+2. Simmer the Syrup: Lower the heat to low and let the syrup simmer gently for about 5 minutes, stirring occasionally.

 a small batch of butter pecan pancake syrup simmering in a small saucepan.

-1. Add Butter and Vanilla: Stir in the butter until fully melted, then remove from the heat and add the vanilla extract.
+1. Add Butter and Vanilla: Stir in the butter until it’s fully melted, then take it off the heat and mix in the vanilla extract.

-2. Cool and Store: Let the syrup cool for about 10 minutes, then pour it into a jar or container for storage.
+2. Cool and Store: Allow the syrup to cool for about 10 minutes, then pour it into a jar or container for storage.

 a stack of fluffy pumpkin pancakes with homemade butter pecan syrup poured over them.

-• Cool the Pan: Let the pan cool for a few minutes after toasting the pecans before adding liquids.
-This prevents the sugar from burning and helps avoid splattering.
+• Cool the Pan: After toasting the pecans, let the pan cool for a few minutes before adding any liquids.
+This little step helps keep the sugar from burning and reduces splattering.

-• Simmer Gently: Keep the heat low while cooking so the syrup stays smooth and doesn’t thicken too much.
+• Simmer Gently: Keep the heat low while cooking to ensure the syrup remains smooth and doesn’t thicken too quickly.

-• Stir Occasionally: Stir as it cooks to keep the sugar from sticking to the bottom of the pan.
+• Stir Occasionally: Give it a stir now and then as it cooks to stop the sugar from sticking to the bottom of the pan.

-• Cool Before Storing: Let the syrup cool for about 10 minutes before transferring to a jar.
+• Cool Before Storing: Allow the syrup to cool for about 10 minutes before pouring it in a jar.

 • Reheat Gently: The syrup will thicken in the fridge.
-Warm it in a small saucepan over low heat or in short bursts in the microwave, stirring between each one.
+To warm it up, use a small saucepan over low heat or pop it in the microwave for short bursts, stirring in between.

 Frequently Asked Questions